 Climatic changes seen around the world are “very likely” to have a human cause, the Intergovernmental Panel on Climate Change (IPCC) has concluded.

-By "very likely", the IPCC means greater than 90% probability.
+By “very likely”, the IPCC means greater than 90% probability.
 The scientific body, in a report released in Paris today, forecasts temperatures will probably rise by between 1.8-4C (3.2-7.2F) by 2100.

 But another study released on the eve of publication suggests its previous reports may have been too conservative.

 Dr Rajendra Pachauri, the IPCC chairman, said:

 “The science has moved on from what was possible in the Third Assessment report.

 “If you see the extent to which human activities are influencing the climate system, the options for mitigating greenhouse gas emissions appear in a different light, because you can see what the costs of inaction are,” he told delegates at the launch of the Fourth Assessment report.

 The document released today by the IPCC is intended to be the definitive summary of climate change science.
 The agency has said it would use stronger language to assess humanity’s influence on climatic change than it had previously done.

 In 2001, it said that it was “likely” that human activities lay behind the trends observed at various parts of the planet; “likely” in IPCC terminology means between 66% and 90% probability.